AdobeDocs/experience-manager-core-components.en/help/components/language-navigation.md

 ## Edit Dialog {#edit-dialog}

+### Properties Tab {#properties-tab}

 Typically the Language Navigation component only needs to be added to and configured on the page templates of a site.
-However if the Language Navigation component needs to be added to an individual content page, the edit dialog allows a content author to configure the same values as described in the [design dialog](#design-dialog).
+However if the Language Navigation component needs to be added to an individual content page, the edit dialog allows a content author to configure the same values as described in the [design dialog](#design-dialog)

 Additionally you can set an **ID**.
 This option allows to control the unique identifier of the component in the HTML and in the [Data Layer](/help/developing/data-layer/overview.md).